 Our goal for this first day is to help you to understand the elements in your marriage or intimate relationship that need to shift, and to provide a framework that helps you to understand the steps needed to have a more functional, intimate (sexually and emotionally), and adaptive relationship.

-Starting the second day, you will have already been introduced to a number of key concepts in becoming the "Masters of Marriage" rather than the "Disasters of Marriage."
+On day, you were introduced to a number of key concepts in becoming the "Masters of Marriage" rather than the "Disasters of Marriage."

 Don't worry if you didn't catch all the ideas.
-We'll introduce them again to you, if they're relevant to your particular relationship dynamics.
+We'll introduce them again to you, today.
 The important focus now is for each of you to talk from the heart in a way that maximizes your chance to be heard, and resolve resentments and regrettable incidents.

 Our clinicians are trained in a variety of approaches, both evidence-based and clinically-based and will use the interventions that are best suited to your situation.